-The following is a lightly edited transcript from Pam Laricchia’s interview of us on her podcast, “Exploring Unschooling” at the beginning of 2017.
+The following is a lightly edited transcript from Pam Laricchia’s interview of my wife and I on her podcast, “Exploring Unschooling” at the beginning of 2017.

 PAM: Hi everyone!
 I’m Pam Laricchia from livingjoyfully.ca, and today I’m here with Taylor and James Davis.
 Hi to you both!